 Verify your records- this can't be stressed enough.
-Ask questions if you see something like a negative balance on a bank account.
+Make sure your treasurer gives a report each month and ask questions if you see something like a negative balance on a bank account.
 The current state of your finances is dependent on the dates of all the historical transactions.
 Make sure your records mirror what is happening in your financial accounts and that your ownership is being tracked correctly.